Sample Spoliation Letter in Truck Accident Case

 Your Clients: Baltimore Trucking & Kevin Smith

-As you know, Laura Zois and I are representing Joe Smith with respect to the above-referenced incident.
-I am writing in response to your firm’s August 27 letter to Mr. Smith.
+As you know, Laura Zois and I are representing Joe Smith concerning the above-referenced incident.

-You must also preserve all data of any type relating to the collision.
-This includes any written material such as witness statements, log books, service time records, bills of lading, dispatch records, maintenance records, accident reporting records, driver hiring and employment records; electronic data such as ECM, PCM or GPS data; any video or audio recordings, as well as any data relating to the use of any cell phones or other communication devices.
+Please preserve any cell phones, cell phone data, written materials such as witness statements, log books, service time records, dispatch records, maintenance records, accident reporting records, driver hiring and employment records relative to the employees involved, any electronic data such as ECM, PCM or GPS data; any video or audio recordings, as well as any data relating to the use of any cell phones or other communication devices.

 Please do not dispose of any of this material, as I expect that it will be both discoverable and admissible in any litigation that may arise out of this claim.
-Failure to preserve this material will result in a request for a spoliation instruction at any trial in this matter.
+Failure to preserve this material will result in a request for a spoliation instruction at any trial in this matter and may ultimately be considered by a court as an attempt to destroy evidence.

 I look forward to hearing from you.